 How to Claim Compensation from Lauda Europe

-- Complete our form.
-You’ll need to provide details including your flight number, date, and what went wrong.
+- Fill in this form.
+You’ll need to provide details such as your flight number, date, and the issue you encountered.

 Which Lauda Europe Flights are Covered by EU261?